hastecode/.github/profile/README.md

 # Haste Code
-We're working on a Firefox-based web browser
+We're working on some things